xinthink/flttf/README.md

 ### Convert the saved model file

-Prepare a [virutalenv] with TensorFlow 1.x installed, using [Pipenv] for example:
+Prepare a [virtualenv] with TensorFlow 1.x installed, using [Pipenv] for example:

 ```
 pipenv --python `which python3` install tensorflow==1.15 opencv-python keras cython